ncase/nothide-blog/contents/articles/show-and-tell-4/index.md

 for the demo that launches with the crowdfunding campaign.

 *Next week: Prototype a few new mechanics, settle on one.*

+**Art.**

+Another thing playtesters pointed out was the inconsistency in art style.
+The backgrounds were grim, dirty, and had no outlines.
+In contrast, the main character was cute, cartoony, and outlined.
+I don't have many art assets right now, which is good!
+That means I can experiment and figure out what art direction to really go for.

+*Next week: Find new art direction, and re-skin the game with it.*

 **Story.**